 - a.
-The Court shall pay up to \$356.47 per pay period for coverage of an eligible employee. - b.
-The Court shall pay up to \$712.94 per pay period for coverage of an eligible employee plus one dependent. - c.
-The Court shall pay up to \$948.22 per pay period for coverage of an eligible employee plus two or more dependents.
+The Court shall pay up to \$376.83 per pay period for coverage of an eligible employee. - b.
+The Court shall pay up to \$753.66 per pay period for coverage of an eligible employee plus one dependent.

+c.
+The Court shall pay up to \$1,002.37 per pay period for coverage of an eligible employee plus two or more dependents.

 The Court's contribution amounts for the medical insurance benefits for all regular full-time employees covered by this Agreement shall increase in accordance with the rate increases to the Kaiser Silver Plan premium rates if the mechanism to fund trial court employee benefits remains substantively consistent.
-The Court shall notify the Union within a reasonable amount of time from when it becomes aware of the establishment of substantive changes to the mechanism to fund trial court employee benefits, and the parties shall thereafter meet and confer over such changes and their anticipated impact on the Court's ability to increase contribution amounts for all regular full-time employees covered by this Agreement to match increases in the Kaiser Silver Plan premium rates for the duration of this Agreement.
+The Court shall notify the Union within a reasonable amount of time from when it becomes aware of the establishment of substantive changes to the mechanism to fund trial court employee benefits, and the parties shall thereafter meet and confer over the impact of the Court's decision about the ability to increase future contribution amounts for all regular full-time employees covered by this Agreement to match increases in the Kaiser Silver Plan premium rates for the duration of this Agreement.